 The DNR currently lists both var. pubescens and var. lupuloides present in Minnesota.
 There are no Bell Herbarium records for var. pubescens and the DNR does not currently list any specific counties for it, but more than half the existing records have no var designation at all and at least some portion are likely the European species.
 With this state of things it is not surprising the national distribution map is not distinguishing the native and European vars.
 Maybe some day it will be sorted out.
 Of note is we encountered Hops in Aitkin County that had predominantly 5 or 7 lobes, which is apparently atypical for either pubescens or lupuloides but not neomexicanus., though there are currently no records of neomexicanus in MN.
 That site is worth a revisit.

 The invasive Japanese Hops (Humulus japonicus, a.k.a.
-Humulus scandens) is very similar to Common Hops, and is distinguished by leaf stalks mostly longer than the blade, leaves with 5 to 9 lobes (apparently none 3-lobed or unlobed), stiff leaf hairs, stamens lacking glands, and the female floral bracts lance to awl-shaped with a fringe of hairs around the edge.
+Humulus scandens) is very similar to Common Hops, and is distinguished by hairier stems, leaf stalks mostly longer than the blade, leaves with 5 to 9 lobes (none unlobed, few 3-lobed near the stem tip), stiff leaf hairs, and stipules and floral bracts with a fringe of hairs around the edge.
 Japanese Hops is also an annual, where Common Hops is perennial.